About the Symphony

 Prepare a 5-minute chair placement audition that includes…

 The required excerpt for your instrument.
-Excerpts can be found in the Paul Creative Arts Center outside of room M203 and here.
+Excerpts can be found in the Paul Creative Arts Center outside of room M203 in mid-August and will also be posted here.

 If you wish, you may also present a solo or etude that best demonstrates your abilities.
 The piece should be 2 minutes in length (maximum) and is to be presented in addition the the required excerpts.